Nail Problems Treatment

-Ingrown Toenail Treatment by our Cincinnati Podiatrist:
+Ingrown Toenail Treatment by our Cincinnati Podiatrist

 Ingrown toenails may be treated with antibiotics if they become infected.
-A severe case may require a simple in office Cincinnati podiatrist ingrown toenail removal procedure to relieve the pain and infection.
+A severe case may require a simple in-office Cincinnati podiatrist ingrown toenail removal procedure to relieve the pain and infection.
 Thick nails may require a professional to cut them safely.

-Some nail deformities can be treated with prescription creams, pills or require simple in-office procedure to correct the problem.
+Some nail deformities can be treated with prescription creams, pills or require a simple in-office procedure to correct the problem.